 As an expat couple, we dream of the day when we can bring all of our family together in one spot.
 With our family living scattered throughout the US, on the continent, and in different places in the UK we yearn for a reunion to rival all others.
+But this means a holiday abroad for those visiting us.
 That’s exactly why I have been searching for large houses to rent in the UK in the hopes that once the accommodation is sorted we can focus on everyone’s schedules and get the ball rolling.
 For a long time, I felt it was a pipe dream but finding party houses to fit all of your guests is easier than one may imagine.

 Whether it’s for a massive birthday party, a summer holiday, or just because it’s not that simple to gather a lot of people in one spot.
 And it’s especially difficult if you are planning on bringing people that live in different places together.
 As I mentioned before I have been planning on making it happen and today I want to share with you what I’ve learnt when it comes to organising and planning to bring a group of people together.